Championship Wrestling from Hollywood: Post-NWA

+Merger and relaunch

-Due to the Omicron variant of COVID-19 causing the cancellation of several UWN television tapings, the show would briefly go on hiatus after its September 11, 2021 episode.
-The show would return with its October 23 episode as it, along with other Championship Wrestling programs, would later feature footage from the November 20th UWN Primetime Live event, and "best of" clip shows.
+Due to the Omicron variant of COVID-19 causing the cancellation of several UWN television tapings, CWFH would briefly go on hiatus after its September 11, 2021 episode.
+The show would return with its October 23 episode as it, along with the other Championship Wrestling programs, would later feature footage from the November 20th UWN Primetime Live event, and "best of" clip shows.

-On February 17, 2022, the United Wrestling Network announced in a press release that they will be merging CWFH with the Arizona and Atlanta Championship Wrestling promotions into a singular entity under the Championship Wrestling presented by CarShield branding.
-The first taping for the new show will take place at the Irvine Improv in Irvine, California on March 22.
+On February 17, 2022, the United Wrestling Network announced in a press release that they will be merging CWFH with Championship Wrestling from Arizona and Championship Wrestling from Atlanta into a singular entity under the Championship Wrestling presented by CarShield branding.
+The first taping for the new show took place at the Irvine Improv in Irvine, California on March 22.
+The new show would premiere on the weekend of April 24, 2022.